Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$

-Looking at Fig.~\ref{Dispersions}(a)-\ref{Dispersions}(c) as well as Fig.~\ref{disp_supp}(a)-\ref{disp_supp}(c), more broadening is noticeable in the experimental data (c) of the acoustic magnon branches then is predicted by the simulations (a)(b) with LSWT via SpinW, despite using consistent averaging ranges to produce each slice.
-To determine whether this reflects the physics of $\rm V_2O_3$ or an instrumental effect, we performed Monte Carlo ray-tracing simulations of the experiment using MCViNE~\cite{lin2016mcvine}.
+Looking at Fig.~\ref{Dispersions}(a)-\ref{Dispersions}(c) as well as Fig.~\ref{disp_supp}(a)-\ref{disp_supp}(c), more broadening is noticeable in the experimental data (c) of the acoustic magnon branches than is predicted by the simulations (a)(b) with LSWT via SpinW.
+This discrepancy is present despite using consistent averaging ranges to produce each slice and the nominal energy resolution of SEQUOIA to approximate resolution effects within SpinW.
+To determine whether this reflects the physics of $\rm V_2O_3$ or more intricate ${\bf Q}$-resolution effects, we performed Monte Carlo ray-tracing simulations of the experiment using MCViNE~\cite{lin2016mcvine}.

 The simulation follows the routine MCViNE simulation procedure \cite{lin2016mcvine} that involves four steps.
 First the neutron beam $\sim$12 cm upstream of the sample position was simulated.
 In the second step, the simulated beam was scattered by a virtual sample, which is a plate of 4.6 cm x 4.6 cm x .57 cm and has a scattering kernel of a dispersion surface (see the supplemental materials of Ref.~\cite{lin2016mcvine}) specified by an analytical dispersion function.
 The virtual sample is aligned as in the experiment and the goniometer angle was swept from -90$^{\circ}$ to 90$^{\circ}$ in 2$^{\circ}$ steps.
-In the third step, the interception of simulated scattered neutrons by the SEQUOIA~\cite{granroth2010sequoia} detector system were simulated and a series of NeXus files were generated.
+In the third step, the interception of simulated scattered neutrons by the SEQUOIA~\cite{granroth2010sequoia} detector system were simulated and a series of NeXus files \cite{Konnecke_neXus} were generated.
 In the last step, the NeXus files were reduced and slices were taken as for the real neutron scattering data.

 The results are shown in Fig.~\ref{McVine}.
 By examining constant energy cuts as shown in Fig.~\ref{McVine_cuts}, one sees that the broadening of the acoustic spin waves in the actual neutron data is for the most part reproduced by this simulation of realistic instrumental effects.
 There is however, a tendency towards sharper peaks in the simulation (especially in Fig.~\ref{McVine_cuts}(a) and \ref{McVine_cuts}(d)).
-This indicates some spin-wave damping, which is not unexpected for a quantum magnet near the metal insulator transition.
+This indicates some spin-wave damping, which is not unexpected for a quantum magnet with quenched disorder (due to chromium doping) near the MIT.
 But overall, the coherent magnon approximation provides a reasonable description of the full data set.